Connor Wong Player Props: Red Sox vs. Yankees

 Connor Wong At The Plate

-- Wong has picked up a hit in 23 of 43 games this year, with multiple hits six times.
+- Wong has picked up a hit in 24 of 46 games this year, with multiple hits seven times.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.